 - The roaming architecture in clause 4.2.2 is not supported.

-- Inter-SNPN operation in clause 4.2.3 is not supported.
+- Inter-SNPN operation in clauses 4.2.3 is not supported.

 - For 5G ProSe Direct Discovery, the procedures in clauses 5.2 and 6, the network function services in clause 7 and the identifiers as specified in clause 5.8.1 are used with the following adaptations: